bensadeh/circumflex/README.md

 #### YC-funded startups
 [Twice a year](https://www.ycombinator.com/companies/), Y Combinator funds start-ups through its accelerator program.
 `circumflex` highlights these startups to signalize their affiliation with YC.
+On by default, but can be disabled.

 <p align="center">
   <img src="screenshots/yc.png" width="350" alt="^"/>